ngx-builders/ngx-pwa-offline/README.md

 ];
 ```

-By default, guards will redirect to the `/offline` page.
+By default, guards will redirect to the `/offline` page (so your app must use Angular router: `RouterModule.forRoot()`).
 If you just want to block the navigation:
 ```typescript
 import { offlineProviders } from '@ngx-pwa/offline';